Mechanical Engineering B. Sc.

 "If a student credibly demonstrates that he or she is unable to take the examination in whole or in part in the intended form due to a long-term or permanent physical disability or chronic illness, this can be compensated for by a corresponding extension of the working hours or a different design of the examination procedure."

-The application for disadvantage compensation must be submitted immediately at the beginning of lectures, but no later than 15.11 in the winter semester and by 15.05 in the summer semester.
+The application for compensation for disadvantages must be submitted immediately at the beginning of the lecture period, but no later than 15 November in the winter semester and 15 May in the summer semester.
 The application for disadvantage compensation must be submitted to the responsible examination board.
 The application for compensation for disadvantages must be accompanied by a medical certificate.
-Information on the certificate can be found in the letter accompanying the certificate under Forms [insert link!!].
 After receipt of your application for compensation for disadvantages, the examination board will examine with appropriate proof whether and, if so, in what form the compensation for disadvantages can be granted.
 You will receive a notification from the examination board.
-If you are granted disadvantage compensation for the duration of your studies in the corresponding degree programme, the examinations for which you need disadvantage compensation must be reported to the examination board every semester by the end of the examination registration period at the latest.
-For more information, please refer to the notification.
-The Examination Board will inform the chairs/professorships if it reports in due time.Compensation for disadvantages will not be granted in the case of acute, temporary illnesses or injuries.
-If necessary, please apply for a withdrawal from the examination if there are severe restrictions.
-Further information about disadvantage compensation (including the application form) can be found on the central TUM page on the topic.

 If you have any further questions, please also check our Frequently Asked Questions (FAQ).